ml-cube/LibreClinica/docs/development/dev-machine.md

-Project can set up in IDE by using Open in pop up (Welcome) screen or by clicking of `File > Open` in IDE main window and selecting the parent LibreClinica folder created by git checkout process or the main pom.xml file in this folder.
-This will trigger the load of LibreClinica with all its modules (currently there are 4 modules: core, odm, web and ws).
+Project can set up in IDE by using Open in pop up (Welcome) screen or by clicking of `File > Open` in IDE main window and selecting the parent I3LUNG folder created by git checkout process or the main pom.xml file in this folder.
+This will trigger the load of I3LUNG with all its modules (currently there are 4 modules: core, odm, web and ws).

 ## Target JDK